andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_07_FSGD.rst

 Now that we have created the files necessary for a group analysis, the next step is to run the group analysis itself.
 Before you proceed, try the following exercises to test your understanding of what you just read.

-1. If you wanted to contrast The Cannabis group against the Control group, what contrast weights would you use?
+1. If you wanted to create a contrast representing the average effect across groups, what contrast weights would you use?
 What would be a good label for the contrast file?

 2. When analyzing an open-access dataset designed to compare Old and Young groups, you come across this FSGD file: